Nurse Interview Questions About Patient Complaints

 Nursing Skills to Highlight During an Interview

-Flexibility: Every day can be different on the job; you never know what to expect, and at the same time you have to keep everybody happy.
-As a nurse, you have to handle varying shifts, heavy workloads, paperwork, and dealing with physicians and families.
+Flexibility: Every day can be different on the job; you never know what to expect.
+As a nurse, you have to handle varying shifts, heavy workloads, paperwork, and dealing with physicians and your patients’ families.
 Having a non-compliant patient who complains requires you to be flexible, think on your feet, and come up with solutions to his or her problems while keeping everyone happy.

 Interview Questions About Dealing With Patients' Complaints